A blog about boats, fishing, water sports and having fun on the ocean

 When it comes to the best season to fish for bass, spring and summer are good times.
 Ideally, it’s when the water temperatures range from 60 to 80 degrees.
 However, many anglers will also tell you that it’s in spring whenever bass begin to spawn.

-What is the best bait for bass right now?
+What is the best weather to go bass fishing?

 One of the best times to catch bass is right before a cold front moves in.
 The warm air associated with pre-frontal conditions usually offer rising water temperatures which increase the bite.
 The pre-frontal conditions also generally produce favorable wind and cloud cover.